 ESP32 PWM with Arduino IDE (Analog Output)

 Before proceeding with this tutorial you should have the ESP32 add-on installed in your Arduino IDE.
-Follow one of the following tutorials to install the ESP32 on the Arduino IDE, if you haven’t already.
+Follow the next tutorial to install the ESP32 on the Arduino IDE, if you haven’t already.

 Parts Required